replicante-io/playgrounds/stores/consul/README.md

 # Consul

 > Remember: Pods (nodes) can only access each others through the podman host,
-> accessible within pods with the `podman-host` DNS name.
+> accessible within pods with the `host.containers.internal` DNS name.

 ## Start a cluster

 ```bash
 $ replidev play node-start consul
 --> Starting consul node play-node-3tCtH1AV for cluster consul